 As a potential new member, PNMs will be supported for success through the mandatory PNM rush orientation, and the two nights of chapter preview.
 During this time, Rush Mentors will be there every step to answer questions to help PNMs be more confident and comfortable in the process.

 Part 2 – Self-guided process

-- The rush process can be compared to driving a car.
+The rush process can be compared to driving a car.
 PNM orientation can be compared to learning about the different cars, and getting to know the staff willing to help you buy a car.
-House preview can be compared to walking around the car lot and checking out, in person, what each vehicle has to offer.
+Chapter preview can be compared to walking around the car lot and checking out, in person, what each vehicle has to offer.
 Rush week can be compared to the “go time”.
-During rush week, you are buying a car, and are in the buying mode.
+During rush week you are in the buying mode.

 *Please note that chapters may elect to close earlier than 10 p.m.*

 A Rush Mentor is a mentor-like “big brother” figure for potential new members during the rush process.
 Rush Mentors will be there to help PNMs be more COMFORTABLE and CONFIDENT at rush.

 I received a bid to join an IFC chapter.
 What do I do now?